H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Finding Azure Credentials/Container Registry.md

  - az acr repository show-tags -n $acr --repository REPOSITORY (List the tags for a specific container registry to enumerate image versions)

+ - docker pull $loginserver/REPOSITORY:v1 (Pull the image from the container registry)

+ - docker container run --rm $loginserver/REPOSITORY:v1 env (Check the downloaded image for sensitive credentials by listing our environment variables)

 ### Make note of the registry credentials for further usage

  - echo $loginserver